Xylopyrographer/STAC/Documentation/manual/STAC Users Guide.md

 To change the setup you'll use the Reset button and Display button in combination.
 If this is your first setup redo rodeo, best to read though the rest of this section and then come back here.
 It's OK.
 We'll wait...

 1. Power up the STAC.
 It will pause at the tally channel display.
+(If autostart is active just click the button to cancel it.)
 1. Press and hold down the Reset button on the side of the STAC.
 1. While continuing to hold down the Reset button, press and hold down the Display button.
 1. While still holding down the Display button, release the Reset button.
 (Insert gratuitous Kraken reference.)